 - 6 Tips to Generate Leads and Sales Using Purchase Intent

 What is Purchase Intent in B2B Marketing?

-Purchase intent, also known as buyer intent or customer purchase intention, is the likelihood of your target audience to buy a product or service from your company.
+Purchase intent, also known as buyer intent or customer purchase intention, is the likelihood of your target audience buying a product or service from your company.
 The goal is to boost purchase intent by leveraging marketing strategies, thereby increasing the likelihood that your customer will make a purchase.

 Evaluating purchase intent requires data on previous buyer behavior.
 Computer models are used for quantitative analysis to predict near-future consumer outcomes.
 These computer models use demographics, customer engagement, buyer or consumer behavior, and even seminar attendance to analyze B2B marketing strategies.